-1.10 The Masterplan seeks to serve the needs of the local community as well as set a new standard in terms of quality, lifestyles and identity fostered by new development of this scale.
+1.4012 The Masterplan seeks to serve the needs of the local community as well as set a new standard in terms of quality, lifestyles and identity fostered by new development of this scale.
 It is not intended to be overly prescriptive but instead sets out a series of development principles, layers and fixes, a spatial framework and character areas, all required to help guide integrated, comprehensive development, and which are defined below.
 These have been set within the context of the vision for the two sites which is as follows:

 - Development Principles: These strategic principles are intended to provide overarching or directional guidance for the development of Toton and Chetwynd Barracks. - Layers and Fixes: Based on the existing site features, local context and identified opportunities and constraints, the Masterplan sets out a number of 'fixes' and 'layers'.
-Fixes are things which will need to remain in certain places within the site, and 'layers' are things which will need to be provided to build up a successful and comprehensively-developed new community.
-Development proposals must respond to the fixes identified and demonstrate how each of the layers have been integrated to ensure that a cohesive development is delivered, that connects into the existing landscape and townscape. - Spatial Framework: The Spatial Framework establishes the broad structure for development of Toton and Chetwynd Barracks and the distribution of key uses, consistent with the development plan requirements.
+Fixes are things which will need to remain in certain places within the site, and

+'layers' are things which will need to be provided to build up a successful and comprehensively-developed new community.
+Development proposals must respond to the fixes identified and demonstrate how each of the layers have been integrated to ensure that a cohesive development is delivered, that connects into the existing landscape and townscape.

+- Spatial Framework: The Spatial Framework establishes the broad structure for development of Toton and Chetwynd Barracks and the distribution of key uses, consistent with the development plan requirements.
 It also incorporates the layers and fixes.
-The Framework Plan is, however, an indicative diagram, so the alignment of the routes and the precise locations of buildings will be determined through the planning application process, having regard to the principles established in this document.
+The Framework Plan is, however, an indicative diagram, so the alignment of the routes and the precise locations of buildings will be determined through the planning application process, having regard to the principles established in this document. - Character Areas: To achieve the proposed aspirations for Toton and Chetwynd Barracks, a series of character areas have been identified within which defined types of development can come forward.
+Each character area is accompanied by design principles on matters such as look, feel and density.
+Individual developments will need to demonstrate how they have complied with these design principles as part of any application.